MirgorVlad/ParallelComputingCourseWork/README.md

 # Project Name: Client-Server Inverted index application

 ## Overview
 This project is implementation of my course fork for Parallel Computing.
-I have developed inverted concurrent inverted index data structure with client-server functionality.
+I have developed concurrent inverted index data structure with client-server functionality.

 ## Prerequisites
 - Java JDK 11 or higher